isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``command`` parameter contains the name of the command to execute and it is mandatory.
 The ``arguments`` map contains the parameters required to carry out the given command.
-The exact content and format of the map are command specific.
+The exact content and format of the map are command-specific.

 ``service`` is a list of the servers at which the control command is targeted.
 In the example above, the control command is targeted at the